-Caption: This is a close-up of a touch-based driving navigation device attached to the steering wheel of a driving simulator.
+Close-up of Fingertip Navigation Device (image) University of Utah Caption This is a close-up of a touch-based driving navigation device attached to the steering wheel of a driving simulator.
 The red button -- a TrackPoint computer mouse taken from an old IBM ThinkPad -- moves left or right to stretch the driver's index fingertip skin in the direction the driver should turn.
 The index finger is retracted from its normal position so the button can be seen.
 A University of Utah study found that navigation information can be delivered to drivers just as accurately through the fingertips as through the ears, although if a driver also is talking on a cell phone, they follow touch-based turning instructions more accurately than voice instructions.
 Credit William Provancher, University of Utah.
 Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.